How to Set Email Send Limits

 - The system only enforces email send limits on remote email deliveries.

-Set an hourly limit for an account's domains
+Set an hourly limit for the domains of an account

 To limit the number of emails per hour that an account’s domains can send, perform the following steps: